fbpx

 Dental ProblemsHamster Showing Teeth

 A common health issue in hamsters is an issue with their teeth.
-Your hamster’s teeth are constantly growing, and they can grow down through his chin if they are not worn down.
+Your hamster’s teeth are constantly growing and can grow down through his chin if they are not worn down.

 You can help prevent dental issues by providing your hamster with things to chew on, such as wooden blocks.

-Some pet stores even sell non-toxic houses that they can live in and chew on.
+Some pet stores even sell non-toxic houses they can live in and chew on.

 Skin infections can be caused by improperly maintained habitats, primarily if waste builds up in the cages.